dales banner for derbyshire uk Derbyshire & Peak District Dales

 Wolfscote Dale

-Wolfscote Dale is caught between the leafy charm of Beresford Dale and the Derbyshire gem of Dovedale.
+Wolfscote Dale lies between the leafy charm of Beresford Dale and the Derbyshire gem of Dovedale.

 Leaving Beresford Dale, the valley opens up into low lying meadow, permitting wider views before resuming its progress through the limestone canyon.
 Here by a ford, legend has it that the last wolf that roamed the area was killed.
 The boundary between Beresford and Wolfscote dales is marked by a footbridge.